 Hopping onto dad’s bicycle sometimes for a free ride to school was the best, until my feet got stuck in the wheels.
 Walking to school, which was just four blocks away, became a breeze after that.
 We had previously lived in the countryside and moved to the city when I was four years of age and my little brother was a baby.
 Dad had gotten a promotion and had to move to the branch in the city.
 We rented an upper flat of a house close to dad’s job for a few years until my parents saved to buy our very own house a few streets away.
 My parents have always been very ambitious and felt it was better having your own home rather than living in a rental for the rest of your life.
 Our new home had four bedrooms, two toilets and one stand up shower on the upper flat.
 The kitchen and dinning room were downstairs.
 Our bedrooms had sliding doors made of wood and glass, unusual for bedroom doors and one entire wall had the Kaieteur Falls (the largest single drop waterfall in the world) painted on it.

-Guyana, my country of birth, found in South America and neighbors to Suriname, Venezuela and Brazil was a tropical English speaking country.
+Guyana, my country of birth, found in South America and neighbors to Suriname, Venezuela and Brazil was a tropical country.
 Houses were built very simple; wooden or concrete.
 We had no skyscrapers or Shopping Malls and never experienced going on escalators.
-We would always be amazed seeing them in movies and thought foreigners were very lucky to live in such beautiful countries.
+We would always be amazed to see them in movies and thought foreigners were very lucky to live in such beautiful countries.
 We also loved looking at pictures and movies where the ocean, rivers and lakes would have such clear water that reflected the color of the sky.
 Our three rivers, the Essequibo, Berbice and Demerara rivers and the Atlantic Ocean were all murky.
 It had a population of just about seven hundred and eighty thousand people and very rich in bauxite, gold, rice and sugar.
-Even though my Country was simple, the beautiful tropical weather, white sand with sea shells and lots of coconut trees were all very beautiful to me.
+Even though my Country was simple, the beautiful tropical weather, white sand, seashells and lots of coconut trees were all very beautiful to me.